Data Center Standardization

 Leveraging Public Data Centers

 With the explosive growth of information technologies, many businesses are now realizing the need to expand their data centers.
-According to InformationWeek, half of all technology professionals running data centers faced increasing demand for information resources in 2010, yet only a third of them had a larger budget in that year than they did in 2009.
+Half of all technology professionals running data centers faced increasing demand for information resources in 2010, yet only a third of them had a larger budget in that year than they did in 2009.
+Creating a more standardized data center can be the solution to both quandaries.
+Once data centers become more standardized in terms of their software and hardware, they are simpler to maintain and administer.
+This in turn lowers costs.
+Standardization also frees up resources because half-utilized areas of the data center can be put fully to use.

 Looking for cost effective, outsourced IT support?
 Check out iCorps Encompass Program: